Celebrating Sir William Macewen

 William Macewen: At the Cutting Edge

-2024 marks the centenary of the death of Sir William Macewen (1848-1924), arguably the most innovative surgeon of his time.
-In 1879 at the Glasgow Royal Infirmary, Macewen became the first person to successfully remove a brain tumour.
-He also pioneered bone graft surgery and asepsis – His aseptic practices, such as the sterilisation of instruments and the wearing of gloves, underpinned all of his operations and helped to improve the recovery of his patients.
+2024 marked the centenary of the death of Sir William Macewen, arguably the most innovative surgeon of his time.
+In 1879, at the Glasgow Royal Infirmary, Macewen became the first person to successfully remove a brain tumour.
+He also pioneered bone graft surgery and asepsis – his sterilisation practices, including the use of gloves, improved surgical outcomes for his patients.

 Our new exhibition which launched in September 2024 celebrates and explores this exceptional man and his groundbreaking achievements.